 How to Contribute

-The American Air Museums’ mission becomes more urgent with each passing day, as the number of surviving members of the Greatest Generation dwindles and the public’s memory of their service and sacrifice fades.
-Preserving their noble legacy requires significant resources, and we couldn’t do it without the support of individuals like you who understand and appreciate the extraordinary contributions of America’s Armed Forces.
+The American Air Museums’ mission becomes more urgent with each day, as the number of surviving veterans of the Second World War dwindles and the public’s memory of their service and sacrifice fades.
+Preserving their legacy requires significant resources, and we couldn’t do it without the support of individuals like you who understand and appreciate the extraordinary experiences of of American and British Servicemen during the Second World War.

 There are two ways to contribute to the American Air Museum, which are listed below.
 Your generosity is greatly appreciated and allows us to serve thousands of visitors every year onsite at the museum as well as millions more through our online archive.

-CONTRIBUTE to the digital memorial of the Greatest Generation by adding information to our online archives.
+Contribute to the story of the Americans in Britain by adding information to our online archives.

-The American Air Museum website records the stories of the men and women of the US Army Air Forces (USAAF) who served their country from the United Kingdom during World War II.
+The American Air Museum website records the stories of the men and women of the US Army Air Forces (USAAF) who served their country from the United Kingdom during the Second World War.
 Upload your own photographs, stories, and memories to our online archives.
 Click here to view more information on how to contribute.

-Your contribution not only helps drive the work we do at the AAM, but it also connects millions of people from around the world to the stories of the courageous American airmen and the planes they flew to defend liberty and preserve our freedom.
+Your contribution not only helps drive the work we do at the AAM, but it also connects millions of people from around the world to the stories of American airmen and the aircraft they flew.

 Click here to make your tax‐deductible gift.
 Your generous gift will help support the American Air Museum’s work to:

 - Educate future generations about US airmen and their heroism.
-Your support will help us expand our education programs to ensure those who have little knowledge of World War II and the Cold War - especially the more than 100,000 children who visit us each year - remember those who fought and died for their freedom.
+Your support will help us expand our education programs to ensure those who have little knowledge of the Second World War and Cold War - especially the more than 100,000 people who visit us each year - remember those who fought and died for their freedom.

 - Provide visitors with a memorable Museum experience.
 Your support will help the Museum maintain our building, conserve our collection of rare historical aircraft and other artifacts, and inspire and educate the 400,000 visitors who come through our doors each year.